LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 send the `default_options/1` message to the diagram object.

-Be sure to set the `source_data` flag `on` before compiling the libraries or files for which you want to generated diagrams.
+Be sure to set the `source_data` flag `on` before compiling the libraries or files for which you want to generate diagrams.

 Support for displaying Prolog modules and Prolog module files in diagrams of Logtalk applications: